PeppyHare/r/content/notes/UWAA560/90-student-lectures.md

 Questions:
 - How are we able to get spatially-resolved information about the parallel magnetic field strength when the Faraday rotation is going to be line-integrated along the line of sight?
 A: The rotation is cumulative over the path of travel, so we get a cumulative distribution over the path.
 If we can compute the local \\( n_e \\) along the path, we can differentiate to recover the local magnetic field.

+# LIDAR Incoherent Thomson Scattering - Josh Perry

+Pulsed Thomson scattering is one of the essential elements of pulsed polarimetry.
+Used to determine temperature and density of electrons.
+There are limitations to other methods of getting these diagnostics:
+  - Langmuir probes: perturbative
+  - interferometry: line-integrated
+  - Spectroscopy of line radiation: indirect

+Thomson scattering is direct, weakly-perturbing, and localized

+## Overview

+Light from a laser source scatters off electrons in the plasma.
+Temperature is determined from the doppler broadening of scattered light.
+Density is determined from the absolute intensity of scattered light.
+Measurements are localized to the intersection of laser and viewing beams

+### Scattering Theory

+For \\( h \lambda \ll m_e V_e \\), quantum effects can be ignored.
+This is the difference between Compton scattering (quantum) and Thomson scattering (classical).
+The electron oscillates in the wave fields, giving off radiation from its acceleration.
+When the Debye length is much greater than \\( \lambda \\), incoherent scattering.

+Doppler shifting of scattered radiation is only in the \\( \vec k \\) direction.
+At high temperatures (1keV), relativistic effects shift towards blue, making temperature seem higher.

+Density determined from scattering cross-section

+{{< katex display >}}
+\pdv{P_s}{l} = P_i n_e \frac{8}{3} \pi r_e ^2
+{{< /katex >}}

+The cross-section is small, and for high spatial resolution the scattering volume is small, so very high intensity laser required.
+Calibration performed using a neutral gas.

+### Noise Sources

+- External sources: any stray light can be an important noise source, since the scattered intensity is low.
+Blocking sightlines, covering windows, and using viewing dump can help reduce external noise.
+- Stray laser radiation: self-absorption of laser source.
+Narrow bandwidth makes it easy to identify in spectrum.
+Use beam dump to reduce noise.
+- Line radiation from plasma.
+Avoid coincident lines by adjusting laser frequency if using tunable laser.
+- Bremsstrahlung: most unavoidable noise source

+{{< katex display >}}
+\frac{S}{N} = \left[ \frac{h c}{C 2 \sin (\theta / 2) \sin \theta}]^{1/2} r_2 ^2 N_i \left[ \frac{\omega_S L}{d D \Delta t}]^{1/2} \frac{T_e ^{1/4}}{Z_{eff}^{1/2}} Q^{1/2}
+{{< /katex >}}

+For polarized laser, polarimetry can be used to reduce noise.

+## Types of Thomson Scattering Setup

+### Perpendicular Thomson Scattering

+- Simplest and most common TS configuration.
+Viewing and laser beams are orthogonal, scattering volume limited to a relatively small region

+### TV Thomson Scattering

+Use a group of lenses to gather scattered light from multiple locations along one or more laser beams.
+Forms a 2D image at the spectrometer detector.
+High complexity due to many optical paths.

+### LIDAR Configuration

+Laser and detector optics are located on same port, measuring backscattered radiation.
+The time of flight depends on the plasma depth, allowing for spatial resolution along flight path.
+Requires extremely short laser pulse.
+LIDAR systems used in large tokamak experiments (ITER, JET).

+Questions:
+- Do you know what limits the repeatability of LIDAR TS?
+0.5 Hz doesn't give you very many data points in a single shot.
+In very high-intensity lasers, what tends to limit the repeatability is the process of the lasing medium de-exciting back to the ground state.
+This takes much longer than any other process in the collection setup.